Title IX: What To Do If You Experience Sexual Assault

 Importance of Preserving Evidence

 Hospital staff will ask to collect evidence.
-Whether or not you decide to have evidence collected, it is important that you DO NOT do the following prior to arriving at the hospital:
+Whether or not you decide to have evidence collected, it is important that you avoid the following prior to arriving at the hospital: